 The Afternoon Lecture Series is held at Locust Grove on the first Wednesday of each month, with the exception of January and May.
 This series features presenters from around the region speaking on topics related to the lives of the Croghans, Clarks, and the history of Kentucky.
 Dessert and coffee are served at 1:00 pm with the lecture immediately following at 1:15 pm.
 Admission is $6, $4 for Locust Grove members.
 Reservations are not required.

-Recordings of past lectures may be accessed below.
+Recordings or text of past lectures may be accessed below.

 November 7, 2019

 Frank Kelderman: Afloat at Locust Grove: Traversing Indian Diplomacy on the Ohio River